zqCui233/iGame/README.md

 # iGame
 This is the final project of CSYE6200 by Cool Team

-## TO-DO
+## TODO
-- clone this repo and open with idea
+- test db tools and dao
-- see if you can run this application
+- complete register and login both GUI and logic
-- add yourself below
+- design a way to calculate the score of your game and

 ## Team members
 - Zhiqing Cui([@zqCui233](https://github.com/zqCui233))